FHIR Repositories can end up with duplicate resources in them. This page details tools that Smile provides to work with duplicated data.

 Data was accidentally duplicated on import.
 E.g. the same data was accidentally loaded twice (as POST new resources) or Conditional Create directives failed to match the intended target correctly.
 This kind of unintended duplication can also occur when translating HL7v2, CDA, or CSV data into FHIR resources. | In the case where the data was accidentally duplicated, it may make sense to "clean up" the duplicates.
 See below for details on Smile CDR tools to merge such duplicates. |

-Smile CDR provides two operations to deduplicate data:
+Smile CDR provides several operations to deduplicate data:

 $merge